Can You Or Should You Paint Over Mold Or Mildew

 Causes of Mold or Mildew Inside the House

-Mold can be caused by water leaks from a bathtub, toilet, sink, leaky roof or water faucet.
-It can most certainly be caused inside homes that have had flood damage.
+Mold can be caused by water leaks from a bathtub, toilet, sink, leaky roof or water faucet or from flood damage.
 It is important to find the source of the water damage causing the mold and fixing it.

-How To Identify If You Have A Moisture Problem Inside The Home
+How To Identify If A Moisture Problem Inside The Home

-- Do you see spots on ceilings, walls or around the window or door frames.
-These spots can range in colour from white, green, brown, gray and most often black.
+Seeing Spots – If you notice spotting on ceilings, walls or around the window frames or doors, this too can be a sign of mold growth.
+These spots may range in colour from white green, brown, gray and the most common black.